Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 ### Installing AppImages

 You can download AppImages from project pages on GitHub.
+Another source for AppImages is [**AppImageHub**](https://www.appimagehub.com/).

 Once downloaded, they won't have to be installed since they are executable binaries.

 ### Running AppImages